priyanshu-bharti/BlockchainAssignment/README.md

 To run the assignment, Clone this repo and then run the following commands to start the client and server.

-For convenience I have provided the overview of the [system](./Overview.mp4) and the [Web app demo](./Demo.mp4) videos, Also I have pushed the .env file just for trying out.
+For convenience I have provided the video overview of the system along with a demo, Also I have pushed the .env file just for trying out.

 - If you want to run it locally on your system change the DB connection string in `server/.env` file and run the commands below.